jiny419/Neural-State-Machine/README.md

 # Neural-State-Machine
-this implements the paper of "Learning by Abstraction: The Neural State Machine". the code is performed in PyTorch.
+This implements the paper of "Learning by Abstraction: The Neural State Machine".
+The code is performed in PyTorch.